MariaPetrovskaya/Data-Science-demo/Toxic_comments,_compare_models_BERT_and_TF_IDF/readme.md

 ####  Machine Learning tools
 - ML models GridSearchCV, LogisticRegression,RandomForestClassifier, DecisionTreeClassifier, LGBMClassifier
 - Transformers: BertTokenizer ("unitary/toxic-bert"), AutoModel, AutoTokenizer
-- For other text extraction: TfidfVectorizer,
+- For other text extraction: TfidfVectorizer, WordNetLemmatizer
-- ML metrics accuracy_score, mean_squared_error
+- ML metrics accuracy_score, f1_score
 #### Conclusions
 - The project is completed
 - Different Machine learning models were trained and compared, the model with the best metric was selected